Kalimantan, Indonesia: What to pack, what to wear, and when to go [2023]

 • Plug adapter

-A plug adapter that supports outlet types C and F. Be careful to choose the necessary type.
-The vast majority of adapters that you can buy are just plugs and require your devices to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C and F. Make sure to get the correct kind.
+The majority of adapters on sale are simply plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most countries.

 What to do in Kalimantan, Indonesia